 We've put together a guide on how renting a property works, you know everything that's involved.

 Securing a property to rent

-If you agree, some, or all, of the following documents may be requested by the letting agent:
+Some or all of the following documents may be requested by the letting agent or landlord:

 - References from previous landlords - you may be asked to give the details of where you have lived within the last three years